 From a timing perspective, it might make sense to do this e.g. end of November/end of May to not collide with LibreOffice announcements (which would steal its thunder).
 Also this would allow to hint at the relevance of these low-level libraries to journalists by e.g. saying "all improvements by DLP projects will find their way into the upoming LibreOffice release 5.1.0, which is expected to be available to the public in February 2016" etc.

 #3 Updated by Bjoern Michaelsen almost 3 years ago

 (oops, accidentally overwrote Florians change in the assignee field -- that was unintended).

 #5 Updated by Florian Effenberger almost 3 years ago

 Putting that to Q4, because if get time reserved only in Q4, but we will revisit this in due time to determine exactly that

-#6 Updated by Michael Meeks over 2 years ago
+#6 Updated by Michael Meeks almost 3 years ago

 It seems clear that the audience the DLP is targetting are primarily developers, but also end-users.
 From a developer perspective - I'd love some marketing outreach to setup eg. an LWN guest article on the project - or on a specific filter, or issue there: security.fuzzing etc. It would also be good to re-use the TDF twitter feed to re-tweet suitable DLP announcements we have.
 It would also be good to invest in some interviews of the developers on the project - which (I hope) allows the chance to go deeper and recruit more developers.
 Of course, all of that takes time.